• Dr. Sheila Self

 Director of Student Conduct and Development

 Mr. Rader represents the Student Conduct and Development office where he works alongside many campus departments to resolve a variety of student issues.
 He has been a part of the BIT since joining NSU in 2011.
 Prior to working at NSU, he worked in Residence Life at a Division I and Division III school in Indiana.
 As a BIT member, he has received training in threat assessment, trauma informed response, victim advocacy, and other behavioral issues and responses.
-He holds a Master of Science in Student Affairs and Higher Education from Indiana State University and has worked in higher education for nearly two decades.
+He holds a Master of Science in Student Affairs and Higher Education from Indiana State University and has worked in higher education for two decades.

 Director of Counseling Services